 After a car accident, you are likely to do two things.
-The first is to see a doctor and get medical treatment, and the second is to google search best car accident lawyer near me on your device.
+The first is to see a doctor and get medical treatment, and the second is to find the best car accident lawyer to help you.
 Car accidents are traumatic incidents that nobody prays for.

 However, the sad reality is that they happen and are more common than we think.
 The National Highway Traffic Safety Administration, a division of the Department of Transportation, estimates that 42,915 people died in motor vehicle crashes in 2021, a 10.5% increase from the 38,824 fatalities in 2020.